-SRAM brings 22 gears to the table with its new Red 22.
-But that isn't all, as 'True 22' allows you to utilize every one of these gears, in any combination, without adding any weight to the already outstanding Red drivetrain system.
-The Red 22 Rear Derailleur stands in as an integral component of the new groupset, calibrated for 11 speeds using the innovative technologies that have made SRAM Red an industry leader when it comes to exact, predictable shifting under the world's most demanding riding conditions.
+Although 12-speed cassettes have the mountain bike world abuzz, road looks to be firmly in 11-speed land for the foreseeable future and no derailleur gets through that gear range better than SRAM's Red Rear Derailleur.
+Billed as 'True 22', the pairing of Red's front and rear derailleurs allows you to utilize every one of these gears, in any combination, without adding any weight to the already outstanding Red drivetrain system.
+The Red Rear Derailleur stands in as an integral component of the Red groupset, calibrated for 11 speeds using the innovative technologies that have made SRAM Red an industry leader when it comes to exact, predictable shifting under the world's most demanding riding conditions.

-When SRAM first introduced its groundbreaking 10-speed Red component group, the heart of the industry-shaking design was 1:1 Exact Actuation technology.
+When SRAM first introduced its 10-speed Red component group, the heart of the industry-shaking design was its 1:1 Exact Actuation technology.
 In ordinary terms, this means that with each shift the derailleur pulls the same exact length of cable, regardless of what gear you're in.
 1:1 is simple to set up, it stays in adjustment longer, and it provides laser-accurate shifting.
-This advancement sent competitors scrambling to one-up SRAM.
-Its engineers didn't buy the hype, and instead they put massive efforts into improving their 10-speed drivetrain.
-The result is that the new Red 22 Rear Derailleur benefits more directly from the lessons learned over the life of first generation 1:1 and Red Aero Glide than if SRAM were to start from scratch.
-Today, they've built from that 10-speed foundation, bumping the number of gears to 11.
-For us, in addition to the added gearing, we receive even tighter shifts than before as we now have smaller gaps between cogs.
+The 11-speed system builds on that 10-speed foundation, boating even tighter shifts than before as we now have smaller gaps between cogs.

 Reviews & Community

-Does the medium cage have capacity for a 32t cassette?
+Does the medium cage work with an 11-32 cassette?